evacchi/wazero/site/content/docs/how_the_optimizing_compiler_works/backend.md

 - `alloc(f)` allocates registers for the given function.
 The algorithm is derived from [the Go compiler's allocator][go-regalloc]

+At the end of the allocation procedure, we also record the set of registers that are **clobbered** by the body of the function.
+A register is clobbered if its value is overwritten by the function, and it is not saved by the callee.
+This information is used in the finalization phase to determine which registers need to be spilled in the prologue.
+This is not strictly related to register allocation in a textbook meaning, but it is a necessary step for the finalization phase.

 ### Liveness Analysis